prajivinn/prajivinn.github.io/_posts/2022-01-19-enhancing-targeting-accuracy.md

 If that can be achieved, we can use this model to predict signup & signup probability for future campaigns.
 This information can be used to target those more likely to sign-up, reducing marketing costs and thus increasing ROI.

-As we are predicting a binary output, we tested three classification modelling approaches, namely:
+As we are predicting a binary output, we tested four classification modelling approaches, namely:

 * Logistic Regression
 * Decision Tree
 * Random Forest
+* K Nearest Neighbours (KNN)

 <br>
 # Logistic Regression <a name="logreg-title"></a>